simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 ---
 title: Github private packages and docker
 date: 2020-11-18T16:27:25.728Z
-tags: library, reactjs, github packages
+tags: library, reactjs, github packages, Docker
 published: "true"
 description: Github packages provide a good alternative for private / public packages .
 We will see how we can create a library and publish it to github packages and how to consume it.
 We will see how we can modify our docker files to allow private github packages installation.
 ---